Orphan of the Wilderness

 Orphan of the Wilderness is a 1936 Australian feature film from director Ken G. Hall about the adventures of a boxing kangaroo.
 It starred Brian Abbot who disappeared at sea not long after filming completed.

+Ken Hall later said "the fauna sequences...were really artistic.
+That film developed so that you had the deepest possible sympathy for those animals and there was nothing phony or faked about it.
+It was quite beautiful and quite artistic and I’m still very proud of it and the magnificent photographic work of George Heath... that film was very successful commercially both here and overseas.
+True the human actors weren’t nearly as good as the kangaroos.
+They lacked the artistry of the uninhibited fauna."

 Synopsis

 Chut is a kangaroo whose mother is killed by hunters.
 He wanders through the bush and eventually arrives at a homestead, where he is befriended by a farmer, Tom Henton.
 Years later, Tom puts Chut in a travelling circus run by Shorty McGee.
 Tom's girlfriend Margot performs in the circus and says she'll look after Chut.

 McGee trains Chut as a boxing kangaroo and becomes famous around Australia.
 Neither Margot or Tom are aware that Shorty whips the kangaroo prior to bouts.
 One day Chut fights back against McGree and takes off into the bush, pursued by men with rifles and dogs.
 Tom and his station hands eventually ride to the rescue and Tom beats up McGee.

 Chut settles down on Tom's property.